merenlab/merenlab.org/_posts/miscellaneous/2017-03-05-zhou-salmonella.md

 And [here is a blog post](https://blogs.warwick.ac.uk/microbialunderground/entry/thermal_age_cytosine/){:target="_blank"} from one of the members of the Group 1, where he, in my opinion, rightfully complains about the journal *eLife*.
 Just in case you needed some side stories to intensify your procrastination.
 </div>

-So, Zhemin and his colleagues used deamination rate in genomic fragments in their CONCOCT bins to set aside 9 of the 11 genomes as contamination.
+So, Zhemin and his colleagues determined (via [mapDamage](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btt193){:target="_blank"} by Jónsson et al.) the deamination rate in genomic fragments of their 11 CONCOCT bins and the Ragna genome to set aside 9 of the 11 genomes as contamination.
 One thing that I didn't get was the big difference between the estimated DNA damage for human contigs (0.47) and the estimated DNA damage for Ragna genome (0.9).
 Could it be due to the fact that chromosomes in eukaryotic cells are more protected from environmental stress compared to non-eukaryotic cells?
 Am I not making any sense?
 FINE...

 ## A quick look at genome bins